wyattscarpenter/n1pizza/readme.txt

 * I did not particularly try to facilitate group blogs with this theme, because I have no experience with them.
 If you run a group blog, and you think something you need is missing from this theme, drop me a line!

 * Despite tumblr's goading, I did not try to facilitate any sort of customizations options into this theme.
 Please use the "custom css" option (which I did enable) or edit the html directly.
 In fact, I release this project into the public domain so that you may do with your modified copies what you wish!

+* tumblr insists I upload all screenshots as strictly 630x450, as though that were a screen resolution anyone uses, so I've only provided them one due to the amount of hassle.
+Also, the thumbnail is required to be precisely 375x250, as though that was thumbnail size.
+Weird.